The Economics of Cotton: Commodity Markets and Quality Premiums

 While the futures market sets a baseline price for cotton, not all cotton is created equal.
 The final price a farmer receives is often adjusted based on the specific quality of their crop, a process known as classing.
 The United States Department of Agriculture (USDA) has established a detailed system for classifying cotton based on eight key parameters:

 • Fiber Length (Staple): Longer fibers are more desirable as they can be spun into finer, stronger yarns.
-This is a critical factor for luxury textiles.
+This is a critical factor for considered textiles.

 • Length Uniformity: A high degree of uniformity in fiber length leads to smoother, more consistent yarns.